Open-Succinct-Community/swf-all/README.markdown

 Your webapp is up on port localhost:8080.
 You can add or remove model interfaces and see how it effects the Application.

 Note: The default user created is root with password root.
-You can change the password of this user from you app.
+You can change the password of this user from your app.

 Reverse Engineering